egonSchiele/chisel-docs/docs/the-basics/info-and-history.md

 First line
 ```

-and manually save with `command+s`.
+and manually save with `command+shift+s`.
 Tada, a new entry in the history panel!

 ![screenshot of the first line in history](/img/ss/first-line.png)